 Most of us know: we should eat less meat.
-Whereas I don’t have any problems eating vegetarian regularly, not everyone in our household thinks the same.
-So besides the regular veggie meals in which we simply don’t eat meat (nor a meat replacer).
-We try out meat replacers once in a while.
-Thus we tried out this vegetarian chicken.
+Whereas I don’t have any problems eating vegetarian regularly, not everyone in our or your household might think the same.
+So besides the regular vegetarian meals (paneer is a favorite!) in which we simply don’t eat meat (nor a meat replacer), we eat meat replacers once in a while.

 De Vegetarische Slager